adhishbiju2000/Global-Plastic-Waste-2023/README.md

 4) Understanding the data surrounding plastic waste is paramount in combating environmental challenges.
 By leveraging data-driven approaches, we can craft more efficient strategies for reducing and recycling plastic waste.

-## Now see country wise Global Waste Repor in PowerBi
+## Now see country wise Global Waste Report in PowerBi
 ### India
 ![India](https://github.com/user-attachments/assets/b938390c-7684-4b1d-8989-c92139d4e8e4)
 #